CMihai99/fyndro/README.md

 ![Commit activity](https://img.shields.io/github/commit-activity/w/CMihai99/andro?color=g&style=flat-square)
 ![Codacy badge](https://img.shields.io/codacy/grade/23f542e075834f949e2871a52692a5da?color=g&style=flat-square)

-Andro lets you find new websites by surfing through weekly hand-picked categories and trends full of new, fun and useful websites, which you may not even knew existed.
+Andro lets you find new websites by surfing through weekly hand-picked categories and trends full of new, fun and useful websites, which you may not knew existed.

 ## 🌎 Internationalization

-We currently support 10 languages, including English.
+We currently support 15 languages, including English.
 Are we missing your language?
 [Contribute a translation via Crowdin](https://crowdin.com/project/andro-dashboard)!

 ## 📃 Documentation